-Here is an example of a group of statistics a poker player may aim to familiarise themselves with.
+Here is an example of a group of stats a poker player may aim to familiarise themselves with.

 The following table shows the chances of hitting hands in Hold’em, based on the number of outs and the current street.

-But calculating values mid hand is a waste of valuable time, and many players prefer to “just know” the above essential values.
+But calculating values mid hand is a waste of valuable time. many players prefer to “just know” the above essential values.

 2. Pot Odds and Break-Even Points

 Both “pot odds” and “break-even points” can also be calculated on the fly using probability.
 Once again, many players choose to memorise the following vital values.

 The above table might prove confusing to those without a background in poker theory.

 - Equity Required to Call – Otherwise known as “Pot odds”.
 Pot odds are different from the “odds of hitting” outlined in the first application of poker statistics.
 “Pot odds”, when expressed as a percentage, indicate the percentage of the total pot we would be investing on a call.